What to do with your leftover and unopened CNY snacks

 Spread the joy with unopened snacks

-Instead of cracking them open for one of the few repurposing projects listed above, they could be even more meaningful as a way to spread festive joy.
+Instead of cracking open your excess goodies for the repurposing projects above, you could also donate them to various organisations to spread festive joy.